matweldon/markdown_llm/README.md

 ## To do

+- [x] Initialise and open the file automatically
+- [x] Handle images
+- [x] Implement a config system
+- [x] Make a system to use reusable templated system message snippets.
-* Parse hyperlinks to other text files and inline the text, so that I don't have to copy and paste it all into the prompt
+- [x] Parse hyperlinks to other text files and inline the text, so that I don't have to copy and paste it all into the prompt
-* Make it easier to install without having to use Simon W's API interface
+- [ ] Make it easier to install without having to use Simon W's API interface
-* Turn it into a proper command line interface with flags
+- [ ] Implement click command line interface with flags
-* Feature: when parsing links to files, allow the user to pass the code type inside the square brackets:
+- [ ] Feature: when parsing links to files, allow the user to pass the code type inside the square brackets:
   - `[lang:python](path/to/script.py)`
-  - `{'type': 'link', 'link': 'path/to/script.py', 'language': 'python'}
+  - `{'type': 'link', 'link': 'path/to/script.py', 'language': 'python'}`
   - Which then adds a fenced code block when inlining the text
   - If there's nothing in the square brackets this doesn't happen
-* Parse links to websites, strip tags and inline the text
+- [ ] Parse links to websites, strip tags and inline the text

 ## Acknowledgments